kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(ii\) Perform the flight safety analysis and ensure that the results, including the flight safety rules and establishment of flight hazard areas, are incorporated into the flight safety plan.

-\(2\) *Flight safety rules.* All flight safety rules required by §417.113.
+\(2\) *Flight safety rules.* All flight safety rules required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]].

 \(3\) *Flight safety system.* A description of any flight safety system and its operation, including any preflight safety tests that a launch operator will perform.

 \(4\) *Trajectory and debris dispersion data.* A description of the launch trajectory.
 For an orbital expendable launch vehicle, the description must include each planned orbital parameter, stage burnout time and state vector, and all planned stage impact times, locations, and downrange and crossrange dispersions.
 For a guided or unguided suborbital launch vehicle, the description must include each planned stage impact time, location, and downrange and crossrange dispersion.

-\(5\) *Flight hazard areas.* Identification and location of each flight hazard area established for each launch as required by §417.223, and identification of procedures for surveillance and clearance of these areas and zones as required by paragraph (j) of this section.
+\(5\) *Flight hazard areas.* Identification and location of each flight hazard area established for each launch as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.223   Flight hazard area analysis.|§417.223]], and identification of procedures for surveillance and clearance of these areas and zones as required by paragraph (j) of this section.

 \(6\) *Support systems and services.* Identification of any support systems and services that are part of ensuring flight safety, including any aircraft or ship that a launch operator will use during flight.

-\(7\) *Flight safety operations.* A description of the flight safety related tests, reviews, rehearsals, and other flight safety operations that a launch operator will conduct under §§417.115 through 417.121.
+\(7\) *Flight safety operations.* A description of the flight safety related tests, reviews, rehearsals, and other flight safety operations that a launch operator will conduct under §[[Volume 4/C Licensing/0417 Launch safety.md#§417.115   Tests.|§417.115]] through 417.121.
 A flight safety plan must contain or incorporate by reference written procedures for accomplishing all flight safety operations.

 \(8\) *Unguided suborbital launch vehicles.* A launch operator's flight safety plan for the launch of an unguided suborbital rocket must meet the requirements of paragraph (b) of this section and provide the following data:

-\(i\) Launch angle limits, as required by §417.125(c)(3); and
+\(i\) Launch angle limits, as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]](c)(3); and

-\(ii\) All procedures for measurement of launch day winds and for performing wind weighting as required by §§417.125 and 417.233.
+\(ii\) All procedures for measurement of launch day winds and for performing wind weighting as required by §[[Volume 4/C Licensing/0417 Launch safety.md#§417.125   Launch of an unguided suborbital launch vehicle.|§417.125]] and 417.233.

 \(c\) *Ground safety plan.* A launch operator must implement a ground safety plan that describes implementation of the hazard controls identified by a launch operator's ground safety analysis and implementation of the ground safety requirements of subpart E of this part.
 A ground safety plan must address all public safety related issues and may include other ground safety issues if a launch operator intends it to have a broader scope.
 A ground safety plan must include the following: